TLP:CLEAR

 All data collected via a distributed SSH/Telnet honeypot fleet spanning multiple cloud providers and geographic regions.
 Login attempts are captured in near-real-time with source IP, username, password, and timestamp fields preserved for analysis.

 Tuning analysis via honey-tune cron worker (daily, 02:17 UTC): aggregates top credential pairs by distinct-IP count over 7-day window, diffs against current applied userdb, runs AI sanity check, and gates auto-apply on sanity approval.
-Report #24 was the first to surface this campaign at sufficient volume for recommendation; the AI gate blocked auto-apply and triggered operator review.
+Report #24 (2026-06-25) was the first to trigger the AI sanity gate on this campaign's exact-credential-pair additions and block auto-apply — but it was not the campaign's first brush with acceptance: report #43 (2026-06-08) had already auto-applied a wildcard-password nvidia entry that fell outside the exact-pair heuristic (see Timeline).

-IP-overlap analysis (Jaccard similarity) computed directly against the events table partitioned by timestamp.
+IP-overlap analysis computed directly against the events table, comparing distinct-src_ip sets per username.
 No external enrichment (ASN/geo) applied — userdb poisoning classification based solely on observed traffic patterns and username semantics.